Brian-kipkoech-mutai/Brian-kipkoech-mutai/README.md

-  # Full-Stack Software Engineer
+  # Brian Kipkoech Mutai - Full-Stack Software Engineer

+I am a **full-stack software engineer** with a strong foundation in both **frontend** and **backend** development.
+Below are the technologies and tools I use in my day-to-day development.

-Proficient in:
+## Proficient in:

 ### Frontend:
 <div style="display: flex; gap: 10px;">